jackworthen/photo-sphere/README.md

 ### Performance Issues

-- Large collections: Consider importing photos in smaller batches
+- Large collections: The lazy loading system should handle most cases efficiently
 - Slow HEIC thumbnails: This is normal due to format conversion
 - Memory usage: Restart the application if importing many large files